 - a.
 Compliance with all aspects of applicable state law or regulation - b.
-Enrollment in an AICPA-approved practice monitoring program - c.
-Membership in the SEC practice section if the attest work is for SEC clients (as defined by Council) - d.
-Compliance with the independence rules prescribed by Rule 101, Independence [ET section 101.01] - e.
+Enrollment in an AICPA-approved practice monitoring program - Compliance with the independence rules prescribed by Rule 101, Independence [ET section 101.01] - d.
 Compliance with applicable standards promulgated by Councildesignated bodies (Rule 202, Compliance With Standards [ET section 202.01]) and all other provisions of the Code, including ET section 91, Applicability